Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 ===============================================================================================================================
 Processing Subpixel Resolution Notes:
 ===============================================================================================================================
-Note: The subpixel code is experimental and tempermental.
+Note: The subpixel code is experimental and temperamental.
 I am exploring ways to replace the current subpixel code with something better.

 I will announce here when I have better sub-pixel code working.
 It may be awhile, but this remains my focus so I can learn me some DSP.